suutari-ai/shuup/doc/ref/units.rst

     a single display unit and its internal unit.
 Can be used for rendering and converting product quantities in the display unit or in the internal unit.
 Or for accessing data of either unit.
-See the API documentation of `~shuup.core.models.UnitInterface` for
+See the API documentation of the `~shuup.core.models.UnitInterface` for details.
-    details.